akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 The same event handler is also used when the entity is started up to recover its state from the stored events.

-It is not recommended to perform side effects in the event handler, as those are also executed during recovery of an persistent actor
+The event handler should only update the state and it mustn't perform side effects, as those would also be executed during recovery of the persistent actor.

 ### Completing the example